andrewtheguy/podcastgenerator/README.md

 ./main.py generate --directory=/directory_with_audio
 ```
 it will generate a `podcastinfo.yaml` with the following data for each audio file:
+if --directory is not passed, it'll use current working directory
 ```
 -   file: filename1.m4a
     file_type: video/mp4